-Alexander O'Neal had the distinction of being perhaps the best pure singer to come from Jimmy Jam and Terry Lewis' 80s production stable, and working with them released a number of memorable tracks that clearly bear the heavily synthesized sound of their era but still hold up relatively well today.
-But while he has continued to perform around the world for three decades now, his commercial success as a singer was almost exclusively tied to his work with Jam and Lewis, and his departure from their production and songwriting machine in the early 90s marked an abrupt pause in a noteworthy and popular recording career.
+Alexander O'Neal had the distinction of being perhaps the best pure singer to come from Jimmy Jam and Terry Lewis' 80s production stable, and working with them released a number of memorable tracks that clearly bear the heavily synthesized sound of their era but still hold up well today.
+However, while he has continued to perform around the world for nearly four decades now, his commercial success as a singer was almost exclusively tied to his work with Jam and Lewis, and his departure from their production and songwriting machine in the early 90s marked an abrupt pause in a noteworthy and popular recording career.

-After briefly forming his own rock group Alexander and releasing an independent solo album in the early 80s, O'Neal, with the help of old friends Jam and Lewis, signed with Tabu Records and recorded a legitimate national solo debut that focused largely on his powerful vocals fronting a basketful of rhythmic ballads and midtempos written by the production duo.
+After briefly forming his own rock group Alexander and releasing an independent solo album in the early 80s, O'Neal, with the help of old friends Jam and Lewis, signed with Clarence Avant's fledgling Tabu Records label, and recorded a legitimate national solo debut that focused largely on his powerful vocals fronting a basketful of rhythmic ballads and midtempos written by the production duo.
 The marvelous single "If You Were Here Tonight" became a soul smash and, with the solid follow-up "A Broken Heart Can Mend," led the album to the Soul Top 20.
 Between albums, O'Neal scored even bigger with his duet with Cherelle (another Jam/Lewis singer), "Saturday Love."

 by Chris Rizik